Achievements and awards in 2023

 Achievements and awards in 2020

 - We provide a service to our users to facilitate research and development within the international H2020-funded POP2 Centre of Excellence project.
-It is a Free assistance in optimization of parallel applications performance.
+It is Free assistance in the optimization of parallel applications performance.

-- A modernized department for the research activities of the Modelling for Nanotechnologies Lab is equipped with a special laser for generation of ultrashort femtosecond pulses, i.e. laser beams with duration of a quadrillionth of a second (10-15 s).
+- A modernized department for the research activities of the Modelling for Nanotechnologies Lab is equipped with a special laser for the generation of ultrashort femtosecond pulses, i.e., laser beams with a duration of a quadrillionth of a second (10-15 s).

 - The NVIDIA AI & HPC Academy 2020 was organized for all fans of artificial intelligence (AI) and high performance computing (HPC) at IT4Innovations.
-It was a series of hands-on NVIDIA Deep Learning Institute workshops with 90 participants, who learnt about optimal design and implementation of artificial intelligence algorithms on supercomputers.
+It was a series of hands-on NVIDIA Deep Learning Institute workshops with 90 participants who learned about optimal design and implementation of artificial intelligence algorithms on supercomputers.

-- Georg Zitzlsberger was awarded two certificates in the field of Deep Learning and AI — Fundamentals of Deep Learning for Multiple Data Types and Fundamentals of Deep Learning for Multi-GPUs.
+- Georg Zitzlsberger was awarded two certificates in Deep Learning and AI — Fundamentals of Deep Learning for Multiple Data Types and Fundamentals of Deep Learning for Multi-GPUs.